ML4SCI/ML4SCI.github.io/_gsocproposals/2025/proposal_SYMBA3.md

 ## Task ideas and expected results
   * Develop  symbolic regression models based on next-gen transformer architectures
-  * Develop a hybrid method based on elements of both approaches
   * Benchmark these models on synthetic and  high-energy physics datasets

 ## Requirements